Current coastal and estuary grants round

 Applications will initially be checked to confirm eligibility and completeness.
 Ineligible incomplete or late applications will not be assessed.

-Applications will then be assessed by the Department of Planning and Environment technical specialists and an independent panel, which includes experts and stakeholder representation, against assessment criteria to prioritise applications on a statewide basis.
+The department's technical specialists will then assess applications and then an independent State Assessment Panel, which includes experts and stakeholder representation, against assessment criteria to prioritise applications on a statewide basis.

-The applications will be assessed using the criteria listed below:
+The applications will be assessed against the following criteria:

 • the project meets one or more of the management objectives for the relevant coastal management area

-• the council can deliver the project, regarding their past grant management history (if a council has a poor grant delivery history, additional conditions may be added should the application be successful), available resources and the proposed timeframe
+• the applicant has the capacity to deliver the project and has available resources, and the proposed timeframe is suitable.
+Previous grant management history is considered (if an applicant has a poor grant delivery history, additional conditions may be added should the application be successful)

 • the extent to which the project cost-effectively addresses one or more of the program stream objectives